ieee-aike/2018/joint_workshops.md

 <br/>

 ### [First International Workshop on Artificial Intelligence for 3D Bigdata Processing (AI3D)](https://sites.google.com/site/ai3dbigdataprocessing)
-This workshop focuses on the use of Artificial Intelligence and deep learning to improve the processing, management and analysis of 3D Bigdata and its use in the 3D mapping
+This workshop focuses on the use of Artificial Intelligence and deep learning to improve the processing, management and analysis of 3D Bigdata and its use in the 3D mapping.